kai-ma/bristol_project/README.md

-**🔥 As a person not good at communication, I want the app helps me break the ice with my new friends.**

-- Turn on icebreaking option in the chat window with a friend.
-- Push an icebreaker question/topic for both people every day.
-- Feedback for icebreaker: Useful/Useless/I have better icebreaker.

 **🔥 I hope there are some chat rooms for hot topics (Movies / Series / Musics / Games / Stocks / News) created by the system, where friends can be invited to chat in this chat room for this topic.**

 - Create/Delete/Modify chat rooms in administer platform.